We support, because we care.

 Because your success is important to us, we are here to help you access GRCC and community resources so you can focus on your education, such as: Food, Utility Costs, Housing Costs, Housing Resources, Transportation (i.e bus passes, gas, etc), Auto Repairs, Healthcare/Medical Needs, Tuition and Fees, Textbooks and School Supplies, Internet Access, SNAP benefits (food assistance), Childcare, etc.

-With limited access to campus during the COVID-19 outbreak, we want to make sure we still meet your needs.
-Please fill out this contact form and a staff member will be in contact with you.
+Please fill out the GET HELP contact form and a staff member will be in contact with you

 Grand Rapids Community College is a commuter school, so we do not offer on-campus housing.
+Our general housing page has more information on local apartment complexes and property management offices.
 However, we are here to help you access community resources which offer assistance in times of immediate need.